 - vitamin C

-So that should get you started and hopefully covered for ALL viruses going round.
+So that should get you started and hopefully covered for any lurgies going around.